 Without the hard work and determination of the Kellermans, the community of both Cape Girardeau and the state of Missouri would’ve lost properties of enormous significance.
 It’s due to their continued preservation and outreach these places are still extant for posterity.

 This is a legacy that will live on for generations to come.

 The Kellerman Foundation’s Oliver Collection

 Marie Elizabeth Watkins Oliver created the flag for the state of Missouri in Cape Girardeau.
-The Kellermans spent a decade refurbishing the Oliver-Leming house, completed in 2013 in time for the flag’s centennial celebration.
+The Kellermans spent a decade furnishing and restoring the Oliver-Leming house, completed in 2013 in time for the flag’s centennial celebration.

-The Kellerman Foundation has a collection of Marie Watkins Oliver’s personal belongings, along with ninety-five boxes of Oliver family history.
+The Kellerman Foundation has a collection of Marie Watkins Oliver’s personal belongings, along with ninety-seven boxes of Oliver family history.

 HOW YOU CAN HELP Get Involved

 Members will have opportunities to attend special, member-only events throughout the year.